-Xykon in The Order of the Stick.
+Xykon in The Order of the Stick, is a lich, and naturally has a phylactery; his Dragon Redcloak's holy symbol.
 The phylactery is protected by so many spells he doesn't "even remember what half of them do".
-Another notable thing: Xykon's soul isn't in the phylactery except when his undead body is destroyed.
-This is discovered in Start of Darkness, where Redcloack tries to ransom the lich by threatening to break it, and Xykon scoffs it off by saying he can make a new one to house his soul in any case.
+Another notable thing: Xykon's soul isn't in the phylactery except when his undead body is destroyed as noted in the prequel book Start of Darkness; Redcloack tries to ransom the lich by threatening to break it, and Xykon scoffs it off by saying he can make a new one to house his soul in any case.
 (By the letter of the rules in D&D this is true.
 For a lich to be killed you must destroy both the phylactery and the body.)

 In Guttersnipe, Lil' Ragamuffin survives being shot in the head and tossed in an incinerator, claiming that urchins don't need brains or bodies 'cause they're all heart, then shrugs off a shot in the chest because she keeps her heart in a bowl in a shack on top of an unclimbable trash heap.

 Kamimura does this to his former pupil Goku in the first chapter of Broken Saints, with the fragment of Goku resting in Kami's own mind.
 This is how he receives the message that starts him on his quest.
 Goku is in a coma until Kamimura's mind is cleansed in the Grand Finale.